KacperST/KacperST/README.md

 My prefered job is Backend developer, but I also want to know how to create a website using Angular/React.

 # Projects
-After 1.5 year of coding I finally feel ready for creating my own "big" projects.
-Here are some examples of what I have done for last few months

 ## Quizly App 📱

 A mobile app for playing offline & online quizzes and creating your own.
 It was  built using Flutter, Python, Firebase Authorization and Databases by me and 3 friends.
 My responsibilities included creating the layout, connecting the app to Firebase Authorization and handling the API's requests.
 Here's how it looks: